dwighthubbard/hostlists/README.txt

                       by hostlists to obtain lists of hosts.

 Dependencies
-  django - This provides the temlating engine used by some plugins.
+  django - This provides the template engine used by some plugins.
            Django is provided under the BSD license.